ACT Take Back

 With Oxfam and Marks & Spencer

-From April 2024 – (trial now closed to participants)
+From April to July 2024 (trial now closed to participants)

 Oxfam continues to collect donations of rewearable clothing via their website.
 You can order a free online postal donation bag, crafted from 100% recycled plastic, and have it delivered directly to your doorstep by clicking the link below:https://www.oxfam.org.uk/donate/donate-by-post-for-free/